AutoTechnology

 Improving maintenance in the mining industry

-Unlike any other industry, the mining industry has distinct maintenance requirements related to environmentally hostile and extreme climate, backlogs of work orders, increased safety regulations, and large capital expenditures.
 Additionally, machines used in the mining industry are more complex and often large, like medium-sized buildings.
 These needs pose unique challenges to the maintenance teams striving for world-class maintenance practices.

 Monitoring changes in asset health

-Imminent equipment failures or changes to assets’ health can critically affect a company’s bottom line.
-Maintenance teams need to be able to access and monitor machine data to get a good grasp on cost control.
-Early identification of problems helps maintenance teams to react quickly and solve problems, ultimately preventing unpredictable and costly breakdowns.
 What’s more, mining organizations are required to avert safety and health risks to comply with various regulations.
 Monitoring asset conditions and predictive shutdown systems are vital for ensuring safe and secure operations in hostile working environments.

 Equipment uptime requirements and performance goals

-A mining plan should clearly specify uptime requirements and performance goals.
-Mining operations are heavily dependent on the condition of capital assets.
-If these assets do not function as expected, organizations will fail to meet their performance goals.
-Leveraging the availability of assets, such as bulldozers, trucks, processing plants, and distribution equipment are crucial for dealing with increased production as more and more resources are being extracted from mines to meet rising demand.
+Leveraging the availability of assets, such as bulldozers, trucks, processing plants, and distribution equipment is crucial for dealing with increased production as more and more resources are being extracted from mines to meet rising demand.
 Maintenance teams are responsible for ensuring that these assets are available during necessary production periods.

 Streamlining work orders

-Maintenance teams in a mining organization often receive large requests for work orders.
-It is crucial for maintenance teams to streamline bulk work order requests and view and track KPIs to meet weekly maintenance schedules.
-With the large number of work requests that maintenance teams receive, they need a system that tests the readiness of unscheduled work orders and flags those which do not meet a satisfactory level of maintenance.
+With the large number of work requests that maintenance teams receive, they need a system that tests the readiness of unscheduled work orders and flags those that do not meet a satisfactory level of maintenance.

 Maintaining quality

 A decline in production quality will directly affect mining operations.
 Low-grade mining operations are much more process-intensive.
-It requires making more effort from the operating units in order to achieve as much as a high-grade mining operation.
+It requires making more effort from the operating units to achieve as much as a high-grade mining operation.
 Low-grade operations must work at optimal capacity through easy planning, scheduling, and overall maintenance process optimization.

 Breaking barriers to remote locations

-Some of the best mines in the world are in highly hostile environments and remote locations.
-These extreme conditions pose unique challenges for mineworkers, as well as the maintenance teams.
 Breaking down geographical barriers and access to actionable information can be difficult if maintenance teams do not have the right tools and resources to connect with the production environment.
 It’s only possible to achieve world-class maintenance practices when teams have access to actionable data.

 Health and safety compliance regulations

-There are local, industry, and global health and safety regulations that dictate how organizations should ensure a safe working environment.
 Safety in the mining industry continues to be a pressing concern.
-There are fatalities every year, and one of the most effective ways to ensure safety is to monitor asset conditions, control productions, and implementing predictive shutdown procedures.
+There are fatalities every year, and one of the most effective ways to ensure safety is to monitor asset conditions, control production, and implement predictive shutdown procedures.

 Wrapping Up

 The larger the investment, the greater the responsibility.
-And as an organization, it is your duty to ensure workers are not exposed to safety hazards and all the machines and equipment are functioning appropriately.
+And as an organization, you have to ensure workers are not exposed to safety hazards and that all the machines and equipment are functioning appropriately.
 Machine downtimes are directly proportional to production outputs, which also affects profitability.
-To achieve world-class maintenance practices, you need a world-class maintenance automation system.
-Try incorporating a computerized maintenance management system (CMMS) into your operations and see if you are experiencing any improvement in cost-control and the lifecycle of your assets.

 Mursaleen